willingc/willing-consulting-2022/docs/blog/posts/2013/2013-08-19-moving-forward-monday-meaningful-mindful-mental-health-resources.md

 ---
-title: "Moving Forward Monday: Meaningful, Mindful, Mental Health Resources"
 date: 2013-08-19
+authors: willingc
 tags:
   - It's Up to Us
   - mental health
   - mindfulness
   - suicide prevention
   - UCSD Center for Mindfulness
   - education
   - learn
 ---

+# Moving Forward Monday: Meaningful, Mindful, Mental Health Resources

-*Note: The links to other sites and this post may have triggers to those healing.*
+_Note: The links to other sites and this post may have triggers to those healing._

 "Lean In" is a popular saying these days.
 Yes, I think it is great to get more women (and underrepresented groups) into higher levels of management and more